-Academy graduates John Calvin Young, Christian Di Lorenzo, Jeremy Walton, Amanda Pouget and Kyle Smith are employed at RoleModel, delivering value to clients and continuing to grow.
+Academy graduates John Calvin Young, Christian Di Lorenzo, Jeremy Walton, Kyle Smith, Adam Simon, Danny Sullivan, and Preston Rodeniser are employed at RoleModel, delivering value to clients and continuing to grow.

 RoleModel Software's headquarters in Holly Springs, NC conviently located on the North side of Holly Springs, NC with a studio space specifically designed for collaboration.
 Our location is minutes from all the major highways used to navitgate the Triangle (Raleigh-Durham-Chapel Hill).

 We are also only a few miles from downtown Holly Springs including the Holly Springs Library and Cultural Center and a variety of recreational facilities.
 There is also brand new shopping complexing with dozens of restaurants, stores, and a movie theater.

 A slightly longer drive gives you access to all that the Triangle has to offer, plus several smaller towns each with their own unique charm.
 Canoeing or kayaking on the wild and scenic sections of the Cape Fear River is also available along with other rural attractions.